Florent1711/holbertonschool-web_front_end/html_advanced/README.md

 In the very first <header>,
     • before the nav, create a span with the text Techium Does not need to pass W3C

+15-index.html - Copy the contents of 14-index.html into 15-index.html
+    • Wrap the contents of the header element with a div
+    • Wrap the content of each section element within a div
+    • Finally, wrap the contents of the <footer> tag with a div W3C does not need to pass